sehoonha/DartEnv/README.md

     pip install -e .

+Please find the detailed installation instruction of using <a href="https://github.com/openai/rllab">Rllab</a> to learn DartEnv in the <a href="https://github.com/VincentYu68/DartEnv/wiki">wiki</a> page.

 ###Example

 After installation, you can run DartEnv using the same API as openai gym.
 One example of running the dart version of the Hopper model is shown below: